Nazis and anti-Semites slip through GOP primaries, causing headaches for party

 In July, a series of anti-Semitic robocalls by a group called Road To Power went out to voters in the East Bay area around San Francisco, urging residents to vote for Fitzgerald and claiming that Jews were taking over the world "and must be stopped.”
 Fitzgerald denied having any affiliation with the group and called the calls "a smear against my campaign."

-The California Republican Party at first had endorsed Fitzgerald's bid for Congress, before learning about his open anti-Semitism.
-Matt Fleming, the communications director for the state’s GOP, said that the party probably could have done its homework on Fitzgerald before issuing the endorsement, but has since revoked support for Fitzgerald.
+The California Republican Party at first had supported Fitzgerald's bid for Congress, before learning about his open anti-Semitism.
+Matt Fleming, the communications director for the state’s GOP, said this was not an endorsement, but rather an automatic process -- the result of Fitzgerald being the only Republican in the race.
+That process has since been strengthened, he said.

+Fleming said that the party probably could have done more homework on Fitzgerald, but emphasized that the controversial views were not publicly known prior to the primary election.

+With his first public, anti-Semitic comment, Fleming said, the group acted to revoke its support for Fitzgerald.

 “He is not a Republican, he is not a Democrat, he is an opportunist,” Fleming told Fox News.
 “We completely condemn what he says and what he stands for.”

-Fleming added: “I want to make this very clear, we urge voters not to vote for him.”
+Fleming added, “I want to make this very clear, we urge voters not to vote for him.”

 While there is little Republican leadership can do in the cases of Jones, Fitzgerald and other bigoted candidates who have won primaries, another controversial GOP candidate still has to make his way onto the general election ballot.